crossplane/crossplane/design/design-doc-external-secret-stores.md

         acme.example.io/secret-type: infrastructure
 ```

-Publish Connection details to a AWS Secret Manager with some tags:
+Publish Connection details to an _AWS Secret Manager_ secret with some tags:

 ```
 spec: